-For some additional practice, follow along with the exercises below to set up a Dashboard page for Jesús Hernandez, a work supervisor.
+For some additional practice, follow along with the exercises below to set up Dashboard pages for Juan Hernandez, a work supervisor.
+First, check Security to make sure he has rights.

 Frame 1 - Requests

 Create a new Frame with the following Data drills: